A painted skull and headphones exemplifying that Music Piracy is on the rise in 2025

 The legal outcomes of the AI music generation cases are probably going to reshape everything.
 If Suno and Udio win their cases, or even just survive them, we’re looking at a world where anyone can generate unlimited “Taylor Swift-style” music for free.
 That’s not traditional piracy, it’s something entirely new that could make streaming subscriptions feel obsolete.
 But if the labels win big and get injunctions against AI training on copyrighted material, it might actually help the streaming industry.
 Legitimate AI music generation could become a premium feature that platforms offer to subscribers.
 “Generate personalised tracks based on your listening history” or, whatever.
 Turn the threat into a competitive advantage somehow.

-The next generation of ripping/blocking arms race is going to be mental.
+The next generation of ripping/blocking arms races will escalate the technical sophistication dramatically.
 Stream-ripping works now because it exploits how streaming protocols deliver audio to legitimate users.
-But platforms could implement client-side encryption, hardware-level DRM, or streaming protocols that make extraction practically impossible.
-Of course, hackers will find workarounds, they always have, then platforms will counter those, and the cycle will continue.
+Platforms could roll out client-side encryption, hardware-level DRM, streaming protocols designed to block extraction.
+Hackers will crack them anyway, they always do, prompting the next round of defenses, and on it goes.

 Decentralised piracy networks are probably coming in the future too.
 Blockchain-based file sharing, mesh networks, and AI-powered content distribution.
 Stuff that’s much harder for governments to shut down because there’s no central server to target.